Building a Defense For Manassas Criminal Charges

-We gather this evidence by interviewing everyone who is involved in the situation beginning with the defendant, and then in most cases also the police officer.
+We gather this evidence by interviewing everyone who is involved in the situation beginning with the defendant and then in most cases also the police officer.
 It is then possible to determine what other kinds of evidence may exist in the case through properly made motions in court as well as informal conversations with the prosecutor so that we can gain the best idea possible about how to defend the case in court.

 Constitutional Issues And Their Potential Impact

 Every time you are stopped by police, your constitutional rights come into play, therefore constitutional issues can be part of any case.
-For example, in order for police to stop your vehicle or stop you on the street they must have reasonable or articulable suspicion that the crime has been committed or that traffic violations has occurred.
+For example, in order for police to stop your vehicle or stop you on the street, they must have reasonable or articulable suspicion that the crime has been committed or that traffic violations has occurred.
 That is a constitutional right because prohibits unreasonable seizures without reasonable or articulable suspicion.

-Additionally, there are all types of constitutional issues involved in the search of your person, seizure of goods, search of your house or car, and any statements that are made pursuant to your custodial interrogation where the Miranda Warnings apply.
-So the constitution plays a factor in every single case that come before the courts in Virginia.
+Additionally, there are all types of constitutional issues involved in the search of your person, seizure of goods, a search of your house or car, and any statements that are made pursuant to your custodial interrogation where the Miranda Warnings apply.
+So the constitution plays a factor in every single case that comes before the courts in Virginia.

 Impact it Can Have on a Case

 Constitutional issues can have a huge impact on a case.
-For example, if something is seized in an unconstitutional manner or if any statements were obtained in violation of the constitution, an attorney may be able to file a motion to supress.
+For example, if something is seized in an unconstitutional manner or if any statements were obtained in violation of the constitution, an attorney may be able to file a motion to suppress.